 Not getting a complete seal while in your butterfly?

-If you are having trouble getting a full seal in your new pads, it may be the way you’re strapping them up.
-If this is the case for you, make sure your boot strap and top (above knee) straps are loosened up a bit.
+If you're having trouble getting a full seal in your new pads, it may be the way you’re strapping them up.
+Make sure your boot strap and top straps (above knee) are loosened up a bit.
 The reason you want these straps loose is because they have a direct effect on the rotation of the pad.
-Therefore, having a loose boot strap makes it easy for your foot and ankle to rotate as the pad moves; same goes for the top straps, as you do not want them pulling down too hard on the thigh rise.
+Having a loose boot strap makes it easy for your foot and ankle to rotate as the pad moves.
+Same goes for the top straps, as you don't want them pulling down too hard on the thigh rise.